codeclimate/codeclimate-rubocop/config/contents/style/double_negation.md

-This cop checks for uses of double negation (`!!`) to convert something to a boolean value.
+Checks for uses of double negation (`!!`) to convert something to a boolean value.

 When using `EnforcedStyle: allowed_in_returns`, allow double negation in contexts that use boolean as a return value.
 When using `EnforcedStyle: forbidden`, double negation